The-Changer412/minecraftWitherinTerraria/README.md

 This is a mod that adds in post Moon Lord content.
 The mod include a new enemy, a new boss, four new items, and two new debuffs.

+# Download:

+You can download the mod from the [Steam Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=2875108073), or from the [GitHub release page](https://github.com/The-Changer412/minecraftWitherinTerraria/releases/tag/Release).

 # Mod Content:

 ## NPCs: